Young carer, daughter, budding paramedic

 Carer to paramedic

-Children returned to school last week.
-Some are anxious about going back.
-For Phoebe, it’s a welcome relief from her caring duties.
+Phoebe is happy she is back in school again.
+It’s a welcome relief from her caring duties.
 She is very focused.
 She has ambitions.
 She wants to go to university and become a paramedic.

 ‘My mental health is a lot better when I am at school.
 I love school and having that routine in place is better.
 As much as I love her, knowing I’m able to have that break from mum for a couple of hours helps.’